evaleev/libint/INSTALL.md

 # Platform-Specific Notes

+See the [continuous integration](https://github.com/evaleev/libint/blob/master/.github/workflows/cmake.yml) for working examples of compiling on different platforms.

 ### Linux

+* With Intel compilers, there have been problems using tarballs generated with it.
+Save Intel compilers for compiling the library.
+* With older Intel compilers, there have been problems compiling Libint2 headers with c++17.
+This is no longer seen by 2023.0 compiler version.

 ### macOS

 * Apple `clang++` and [MacPorts](http://www.macports.org/) `g++` (4.8) both work with `-std=c++11` flag
 * MacPorts gmp package works fine
 * On macOS the default `ar` program lacks support for response files (e.g., https://github.com/evaleev/libint/issues/135 and see https://gitlab.kitware.com/cmake/cmake/issues/16731).
 Thus you should install the GNU `ar` program (e.g., using HomeBrew: `brew install binutils`) and tell CMake to use it (e.g., add `-DCMAKE_AR=/usr/local/opt/binutils/bin/ar` to the CMake command line).

 ### Windows